sous-chefs/docker/documentation/docker_container.md

 # docker_container

-The `docker_container` is responsible for managing Docker container actions.
+The `docker_container` resource is responsible for managing Docker container actions.
 It speaks directly to the [Docker remote API](https://docs.docker.com/reference/api/docker_remote_api_v1.20/).

-Containers are process oriented, and move through an event cycle.
+Containers are process oriented and move through an event cycle.

 ## Actions

 - `:create` - Creates the container but does not start it.
 Useful for Volume containers.
 - `:start` - Starts the container.
-Useful for containers that run jobs.. command that exit.
+Useful for containers that run jobs and exit.
 - `:run` - The default action.
 Both `:create` and `:start` the container in one action.
 Redeploys the container on resource change.
 - `:run_if_missing` - Runs a container only once.
 - `:stop` - Stops the container.